jamesplease/react-composer/README.md

 #### Example Usage

-Here are some examples of render prop components that benefit from React Composer are:
+Here are some examples of render prop components that benefit from React Composer:

 - React's new Context API.
 See [this example](https://codesandbox.io/s/92pj14134y) by [Kent Dodds](https://twitter.com/kentcdodds).
 - [React Request](https://github.com/jmeas/react-request)